 For this recipe, you will need a nine or 10-inch springform pan (one of those with the removable bottoms and the clips on the side) and a food processor.
 I made quick work of this cheesecake in my food processor.
 Although you can try to make it in a stand mixer or with a hand mixer, the food processor makes it so incredibly easy.
 I made both the crust and the filling in the food processor, and it was a breeze.

 I don’t think you would get the same creamy consistency if you used a handmixer.
 Plus, food processors are kind of necessary for cracker crusts.
 If the graham crackers do not get pulverized enough, it will be impossible to stick together for the sides of the pan.
 So if you have a food processor, bust it out, baby!
 I personally hate cleaning mine, so I don’t use it very often but for this recipe it’s necessary.

-You will need to cover the bottom of your springform pan with several layers of foil up to the sides.
+You will need to cover the exterior of your springform pan with several layers of foil, completely covering the bottom and up to the sides.
 This prevents water from the water bath getting into your cheesecake.

 The crust is a simple graham cracker, sugar, and butter crumb crust that you press into the pan.
 The original recipe called for pecans in the crust; however, I wanted to use most of my pecans for the top, so I used all graham crackers.
 To make the crust you combine two sleeves of crushed graham crackers, melted butter, brown sugar and a pinch of salt.
 You whirl all of this into the food processor until it is the consistency of coarse sand.